Recovery with Foam Rolling Your Glutes

 How to use a foam roller to mobilize the glutes:

-• Start in a seated position with your legs extended.
-Place the foam roller on the ground underneath your LEFT buttock, gently and gradually lean more or less bodyweight into the foam roller to match your tolerability.
+• Place the foam roller on the ground underneath your LEFT buttock, gently and gradually lean more or less bodyweight into the foam roller to match your tolerability.
 Use your RIGHT leg and hands to support your body weight.

 • Extend your LEFT leg out fully and keep your toes pointed up or pulled back.